haltersweb/LightningJS_and_LUI_instructions/README.md

-# LightningJS_and_LUI_instructions
+# LightningJS and LUI instructions

-Instructions to install and write LightningJS and Lightning UI apps.
+Instructions to install and write LightningJS and Lightning UI (LUI) apps.

 These instructions are written in May 2023 for Mac OS.